theKinsley/theKinsley.github.io/content/_index.md

 ### About Me | Hsiao-Yuan, Kinsley, Hsu

-Currently, I am studying for my master's degree at **Wangxuan Institute of Computer Technology** (School of Intelligence and Science Technology, SIST), **Peking University**.
-Previously, I received my bachelor's degree at Department of Computer Science and Engineering, National Sun Yat-Sen University.
-My research interests include visual-textual presentation's creativity understanding and generation, mainly focusing on **AI-empowered poster design**.
+Currently, I am studying for my master\'s degree at **Wangxuan Institute of Computer Technology** (School of Intelligence and Science Technology, SIST), **Peking University**.
+Previously, I received my bachelor\'s degree at Department of Computer Science and Engineering, National Sun Yat-Sen University.
+My research interests include creativity understanding and generation of visual-textual presentation, mainly focusing on **AI-empowered poster design**.
 In addition to computer science and technology, I also have a passion for graphic design.
 In 2023-2025, I am responsible for the artistic promotion work in SIST and have a simple [portfolio](hsiaoyuanhsu_portfolio_24.pdf) of my design works.

 ### Publications & Competitions